 How to Increase Open Rates

-To increase open rates, there are three key steps to follow:
+There are three key steps to increase open rates:

 - Create engaged segments